isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-06-post-beach-road-camp-and-the-singapore-volunteer-corps.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-12-issue-2/singapore-volunteer-corps/francis.png">
 	<b>Francis Dorai</b> has worked for over two decades in publishing, both as writer and editor in a broad range of media, including The Straits Times, Insight Guides, Berlitz Publishing, Pearson Professional, Financial Times Business and Editions Didier Millet.
-He is the author of several books, including "South Beach: From Sea to Sky: The Evolution of Beach Road".
+He is the author of several books, including <i>South Beach: From Sea to Sky: The Evolution of Beach Road</i>.
 </div>

 <a href="/vol-12/issue-2/jul-sep-2016/"><center>Back to Issue</center></a>